 He returned to the federal government in 1999 as Director of Aboriginal and Territorial Relations with Aboriginal Affairs and Northern Development Canada (AANDC).
 He was appointed Director General of the Aboriginal Justice Directorate at the Department of Justice in 2001, where he served until being named Assistant Deputy Minister at Western Economic Diversification Canada in Saskatchewan in 2003.
 In 2006, he became the Senior Assistant Deputy Minister, Policy and Strategic Direction at AANDC.
 In March 2009, he was appointed Associate Deputy Minister for Western Economic Diversification followed by his appointment as Deputy Minister in July of the same year.
 In 2012, he was appointed Chief Human Resources Officer of the Government of Canada and then Chief Executive Officer for Parks Canada in 2015.

-For over 19 years, Dr Jeannine Comma has led The Cave Hill School of Business/The University of the West Indies as Chief Executive Officer.
+For over 20 years, Dr Jeannine Comma had led The Cave Hill School of Business/The University of the West Indies as Chief Executive Officer.
 Dr Comma is a graduate of the George Washington University in Washington D.C. and of the University of the Virgin Islands.
 Her academic background paired with wide-ranging experience in both the private and public sector has developed her into an expert in organisational development, strategic planning, project management, quality management and corporate governance.
 Furthermore, her work has allowed her to facilitate executive leadership retreats and workshops for boards of directors centring on leadership development and transformation management.